 Can I go without wearing a bra?

 The goal of many patients is to dress without a bra, and after a breast lift, the breasts will be more lifted and shapely.
 However, the breasts are particularly susceptible to the downward effects of gravity and without proper support, droopiness may return.

 It is perfectly acceptable for patients to go bra-less for special occasions and for a limited time period.
 However, Dr. Cash strongly advises all patients to consistently wear some type of garment that will support the breasts and maintain the results of the surgery.

 Will I be able to run after a breast lift?

 Following surgery you should refrain from strenuous exercise for at least three weeks and then light aerobic activity is permitted.
-A good support bra should be worn during any type of high impact exercising such as running.
+A good support bra should be worn during any type of high-impact exercising such as running.